 FAA Regulations state that employers must follow Procedures for Transportation Workplace Drug and Alcohol Testing Programs from the US Department of Transportation (DOT).

-Does the FAA Medical Test for Drugs?
+The FAA Medical Doesn’t Test for Drugs

 Pilots are required to take a urine test during their medical, but this tests for sugars and proteins as possible indicators of diabetes or kidney disease.